Bake Play Smile

 Can I make curried sausages in the slow cooker?

 Yes!
-Brown the sausages first, then add everything (except peas and cream) to the slow cooker.
-Cook on LOW 6-8 hours, then stir in peas and cream at the end.
+Brown the sausages first, then add everything except the peas and cream to the slow cooker.
+Cook on LOW for 6-8 hours, then stir in the peas and cream at the end.

 Can I make curried sausages without cream?

 Absolutely - the cream is optional.
-You can leave it out completely or swap for coconut milk/cream.
+Leave it out completely or swap it for coconut milk or coconut cream.

 What do you serve with curried sausages?

-Traditionally with creamy mashed potato or rice.
-But they're also delicious with pasta, crusty bread, or even over baked potatoes.
+Traditionally, creamy mashed potato or rice.
+They're also delicious with pasta, crusty bread, or even over baked potatoes.

 More Easy Family Dinner Recipes